 It is illegal to operate a vehicle under the influence of alcohol or drugs.
 DUI can be proven by a blood alcohol limit of .08 or higher or if your normal driving faculties are impaired.
-Impairment can be caused by alcohol, alcohol in combination with other medications, or legal and illegal drugs.
-Penalties for DUI include: arrests, court costs, and fines (a court case can cost up to \$6000), impoundment, license revocation of six months to a years, DUI School, and Evaluation, ignition interlock devices, probation up to a year, 50 Hours of community service and increased insurance costs.
+Impairment can be caused by alcohol, the combination of alcohol with other medications, or legal and illegal drugs.
+Penalties for DUI include: arrests, court costs, and fines (a court case can cost up to \$6,000), impoundment, license revocation for a minimum of 180 days, DUI School and Evaluation, ignition interlock devices, probation up to 1 year, 50 Hours of community service and increased insurance costs.
+Students may face disciplinary hearings and possible sanctions from their school.
 A DUI stays on your record for 75 years.

-- The unlawful blood alcohol level for drivers under the age of 21 is .02% (the smallest amount to register on a breathalyzer test). - By accepting and using a Florida Driver's License, a person agrees to submit a chemical or physical test of their blood or breathe alcohol level and a urine test for drugs and other control substances when arrested for driving under the influence of alcohol or drugs.
+- The unlawful blood alcohol level for drivers under the age of 21 is .02% (the smallest amount to register on a breathalyzer test). - By accepting and using a Florida Driver's License, a person agrees to submit a chemical or physical test of their blood or breath alcohol level and a urine test for drugs and other control substances when arrested for driving under the influence of alcohol or drugs.
 If you refuse, your license will be suspended for one year and your refusal can be used to as evidence against you.
 These tests can be administered without your consent if you severely injure someone or are unconscious.
-The driver's license suspension is both for a refusal to take the test and also if you take the test and have a blood or breath alcohol level or .02 or higher
+The driver's license suspension is both for a refusal to take the test and also if you take the test and have a blood or breath alcohol level or .02% or higher.